bemosior/PHPasswordPusher/README.md

 retrieve sensitive information is better than having the sensitive information persist in email, chat, etc...

+**Note:** PHPasswordPusher is appropriate for constrained deployment environments requiring older version of PHP >= 5.3.
+For modern environments capable of PHP >= 5.5.9, [Agrippa](https://github.com/unicalabs/agrippa) is recommended for this purpose instead.
+Both versions are being actively maintained as of September 2015.

 ## Overview
 A user will enter the sensitive information (password, etc.) into the link form, set a view and time limit, and receive a link.
 That link is